This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can you help yourself?

 - Report neglect: It may be hard to report neglect, but it is very important.
-Caregivers can help you if you are at risk for or are a victim of elder neglect.
+Healthcare providers can help you if you are at risk for or are a victim of elder neglect.

-- Go to follow-up visits: Your caregiver may talk to you, your family, friends, or those who should be held responsible for elder neglect.
+- Go to follow-up visits: Your healthcare provider may talk to you, your family, friends, or those who should be held responsible for elder neglect.
 This may include what may happen if elder neglect does not stop.

 Where can I find more information?